anyoptimization/pymoo/docs/source/visualization/petal.md

 +++

 Also, it might be interesting to compare one solution with another.
-Here, a visual a single solution regarding its trade-offs.
+Here, a visual of a single solution regarding its trade-offs.

 Let us visualize some test data: